konstatoivanen/Rope-Simulation/README.md

 # Rope-Simulation
-A basic rope simulation rendered with OpenTK (OpenGL plugin)
+A basic rope/elastic band simulation rendered with OpenTK (OpenGL plugin)

 ## Manual
-	Wait for rope to relax
+	Wait for rope to relax as the initial vertex positions cause it to fly up and down a bit.
-	Press Left click to add velocity to rope
+	Press Left click to add velocity to rope (direction is window center - mouse position).
-	Press Right clock to change render mode
+	Press Right click to change render mode.

-## Known issues
-	right side vertex of point 1 doesn't set correctly